-Many communities, systems and child-serving institutions are not sufficiently prepared to meet the needs of children when a crisis strikes.
+Many communities, systems, and child-serving institutions are not sufficiently prepared to meet the needs of children when a crisis strikes.
 A community’s resilience and ability to rebound from a crisis can be measured by its ability to care for its children, who are one of the most vulnerable populations in an emergency.
-In the simplest terms, a chain is only as strong as its weakest link.
-We need to hone in and strengthen the “links” that serve children, thereby enabling families and communities to reduce the lasting impact of disasters.
+By strengthening the preparedness and relationships between child-serving institutions and their supporting agencies and organizations, families and communities are then afforded a greater opportunity to lessen the impact of disasters and return to normalcy faster.

 Funded by a grant from GSK and conducted in partnership with Save the Children.